movebank/movebank-api-doc/movebank-api.md

 |  2911040|            653|"visible"                           |"boolean"  |
 ```

 These are the event-level attributes associated with the sensor in this study.
 This information can help you evaluate whether a study might be relevant to a given research question, or which event attributes to include in requests for event data.
+In addition to the attributes returned in this request, the following attributes are present for all events: individual_id, deployment_id, tag_id, study_id, sensor_type_id, individual_local_identifier, tag_local_identifier, individual_taxon_canonical_name

 ### Get event data from a study
 `https://www.movebank.org/movebank/service/direct-read?entity_type=event&study_id=2911040`